MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 > [!IMPORTANT]
 > The Page Diagnostics tool will not run against document libraries or system pages, as the tool is designed to review SharePoint site pages.
 An  *allitems.aspx*  page is a system page.
 If you attempt to run the tool on a system page, you will get a message that reads, "This application should only be run on SharePoint pages." </br> ![Must run on a  SharePoint page](media/34aadfff-1009-496b-9c87-4fc2780e017c.png)</br>This is not an error in the tool as there is no value in assessing libraries or system pages.
 Please navigate to a non-system SharePoint page to use the tool.
 Should you wish to give feedback about the tool please click the About tab and follow the ﻿[give feedback link](https://go.microsoft.com/fwlink/?linkid=874109).

-## Install and use the Page Diagnostic tool
+## Install the Page Diagnostic tool

 > [!IMPORTANT]
 > Microsoft does not read the data or websites you visit, and we do not capture any personal information, website or download information with this tool.
 The only information logged by the tool is the Tenant name, Rule count and whether the support logging option has been utilized when the tool is run.
 This information is for Microsoft to analyze what challenges are being experienced by our Customers and to ensure the Support logging capability is not being misused.